How to Choose the Best Lubricant For Plastic Parts?

 What is Teflon grease?

-Teflon grease is comprised of PTFE and can be used in most plastic parts.
-The presence of PTFE ensures a formation of a dry film and avoids solid containments.
+Teflon grease comprises PTFE and can be used in most plastic parts.
+The presence of PTFE ensures a dry film formation and avoids solid containments.

 How to lubricate plastic wheels?